irinadel/Db2whc/open_data.md

 # Open data format table support

-The current generation of Db2 Warehouse on Cloud plans on AWS supports open data formats as DATALAKE tables, allowing for seamless access to other data within your enterprise for integrated workloads.
+The current generation of {{site.data.keyword.dashdblong}} plans on AWS supports open data formats as DATALAKE tables, allowing for seamless access to other data within your enterprise for integrated workloads.
 You can:

 - Browse, explore, and query enterprise data in both Db2 and DATALAKE formats, using either the web-based UI, or through SQL